-note, the mechanism(s) underlying these differences was not studied, so more-definitive animal experiments are highly warranted.
+(19).
+Of note, the mechanism(s) underlying these differences was not studied, so more definitive animal experiments are highly warranted.

-One mechanism by which coffee may protect against liver fibrosis is through alterations of liver signaling or inflammation.
-Transforming growth factor beta (TGF- β) is a major liver-regulatory cytokine secreted in large quantities in standard rodent liver fibrosis models.20 TGF-β levels are reduced by coffee and caffeine administration to rats subjected to CCl4-, DMN-, and TAA-induced liver fibrosis.
-13-18 One of the most significant downstream effects of TGF- β signaling is the activation of hepatic stellate cells (HSCs).21 In normal liver, HSCs are vitamin A-rich, lipid-storing cells present in the space of Disse.22-24 In fibrosing liver, HSCs undergo myofibroblastic differentiation and markedly up-regulate secretion of extracellular matrix proteins, a process commonly known as HSC activation.24 When liver fibrosis models are performed on rodents exposed to coffee, total liver collagen contents are decreased.
-13-15,18
+One mechanism by which coffee may protect against liver fibrosis is via alterations of liver signaling or inflammation.
+Transforming growth factor-β (TGF-β) is a major liver regulatory cytokine secreted in large quantities in standard rodent liver fibrosis models (20).
+TGF-β levels are reduced by coffee and caffeine administration to rats subjected to CCl4-, DMN-, and TAA-induced liver fibrosis (13-18).
+One of the most significant downstream effects of TGF-β signaling is the activation of hepatic stellate cells (HSC) (21).
+In normal liver, HSC are vitamin A-rich, lipid-storing cells present in the space of Disse (22-24).
+In fibrosing liver, HSC undergo myofibroblastic differentiation and markedly upregulate secretion of extracellular matrix proteins, a process commonly known as HSC activation (24).
+When liver fibrosis models are performed on rodents exposed to coffee, total liver collagen contents are decreased (13-15, 18).

-Activated HSCs also secrete matrix metalloproteinases (MMPs), whose activity is essential to maintain the balance between tissue repair and scar formation in fibrotic livers.25 Total liver MMP secretion and activity are decreased by coffee consumption.
-13,14 Expression of alpha-smooth muscle actin (α-SMA) protein is commonly used as a marker of HSC activation in the fibrotic liver.24 In the presence of coffee and caffeine, \alpha-SMA total liver expression is diminished, 13,16,18 potentially being indicative of reduced activation of HSCs and disease progression.
-Altogether, the in vivo studies reviewed here show that the antifibrotic properties of coffee/caffeine converge at a point in which HSC activation is diminished, providing biologic plausibility for the human studies cited above.
+Activated HSC also secrete matrix metalloproteinases (MMPs), whose activity is essential to maintain the balance between tissue repair and scar formation in fibrotic livers (25).
+Total liver MMP secretion and activity are decreased by coffee consumption (13, 14).
+Expression of alpha-smooth muscle actin ( $\alpha$ -SMA) protein is commonly used as a marker of HSC activation in the fibrotic liver (24).
+In the presence of coffee and caffeine, $\alpha$ -SMA total liver expression is diminished (13, 16, 18), potentially being indicative of reduced activation of HSCs and disease progression.
+Altogether, the in vivo studies reviewed here show that the anti-fibrotic properties of coffee/caffeine converge at a point in which HSC activation is diminished, providing biologic plausibility for the human studies cited above.

-As noted above, coffee contains myriad chemical substances that could potentially be antifibrotic.
-A number of studies using experimental liver models have specifically addressed this question by administration of decaffeinated coffee or caffeine solution to animals.
-Noncoffee caffeine was shown to protect liver against fibrosis in both TAA- and CCl4-induced liver fibrosis in rats.
-On the other hand, several studies demonstrate that decaffeinated coffee is also protective, but to a lower extent than caffeinated coffee in experimental animals.
+As noted above, coffee contains myriad chemical substances that could potentially be anti-fibrotic.
+A number of studies using experimental liver models have specifically addressed this question, by administration of decaffeinated coffee or caffeine solution to animals (13, 16, 19).
+Non-coffee caffeine was shown to protect liver against fibrosis in both TAA- and CCl4-induced liver fibrosis in rats (16, 19, 26).
+On the other hand, several studies demonstrate that decaffeinated coffee is also protective, but to a lower extent than caffeinated coffee in experimental animals (13, 19).
 Taken together, it appears that there are noteworthy holes in the animal liver fibrosis literature; there are simply not enough data to make firm conclusions about the relative importance of coffee caffeine content.
-At present, though it is premature to assume that the major effect of coffee is mediated by caffeine, the preponderance of evidence would suggest that this is the case.
+At present, while it is premature to assume that the major effect of coffee is mediated by caffeine, the preponderance of evidence would suggest that this is the case.

 Caffeine and other xanthines, including theophylline, have several known biological targets.
-These molecules have been characterized as nonselective antagonists of adenosine receptors (ARs), inhibitors of phosphodiesterases, antagonists of the gamma-aminobutyric acid type A receptor, and stimulators of intracellular calcium release.
-Though each of these effects is relevant to multiple biological processes, this section focuses on the antagonistic effects of caffeine on ARs because this biological effect is relevant to the pathogenesis of liver fibrosis and cirrhosis.
+These molecules have been characterized as non-selective antagonists of adenosine receptors (AR), inhibitors of phosphodiesterases, antagonists of the GABAA receptor, and stimulators of intracellular calcium release (27).
+While each of these effects is relevant to multiple biological processes, this section focuses on the antagonistic effects of caffeine on adenosine receptors, since this biological effect is relevant to the pathogenesis of liver fibrosis/cirrhosis.